Moody family collection

 Biographical/Historical

 Frank W. Craig was born on February 28, 1875 and died June 24, 1947.
-He married Mary Ann Cook (April 28,1877 - March 30, 1947) on April 15, 1898 and they had three children; Leila Mae, Genevieve Frances (Jackie), and Francis.
+He married Mary Ann Cook (April 28, 1877-March 30, 1947) on April 15, 1898 and they had three children: Leila Mae, Genevieve Frances (Jackie), and Francis.
 They lived in the Northern Lower Peninsula of Michigan where Frank had photography studios in Millersburg, Onaway, Petoskey, and Rogers City.
 Their son, Francis, born June 10, 1910 died just after his first birthday on September 22, 1911.
-Due to the loss of his only son, Frank began calling his daughter, Genevieve, “Jackie”, a name that always stuck with her.
+Due to the loss of his only son, Frank began calling his daughter, Genevieve, “Jackie”, a name that stuck with her.

 Leila Mae Craig was born on August 4, 1904.
-She graduated from Onaway high school and graduated from Central Michigan Normal School (now Central Michigan University.)
+She graduated from Onaway High School and then graduated from Central Michigan Normal School (now Central Michigan University.)
 She married William Joseph Barney on September 1, 1928.
 They lived in the Petoskey area and had no children.

 Genevieve “Jackie” Frances Craig was born on February 17, 1907.
-Like her sister, Genevieve also graduated from Onaway high school and Central Michigan Normal School.
+Like her sister, Genevieve also graduated from Onaway High School and Central Michigan Normal School.
 She married Morris Cross Moody on August 8, 1936.
-Jackie and Morris moved to Lansing and lived on Gunson Street.
+Jackie and Morris moved to East Lansing and lived on Gunson Street.
 Jackie taught 4th grade and Morris worked for the State Aeronautic Commission.
 Morris died on Thanksgiving Day, November 27, 1969 from a form of pneumonia.
 Jackie died February 8, 1994.
-Together, they had one son, William.
+They had one son, William.

 William (Bill) Craig Moody was born in 1941 and he married Carol Otto.
 Both he and Carol graduated from East Lansing High School in 1959 and attended Michigan State University.
-Bill received his bachelors of Civil Engineering in 1963 and his masters in Civil Engineering Structures in 1965.
+Bill received his Bachelor of Civil Engineering in 1963 and his Master's in Civil Engineering Structures in 1965.
 Carol received her English degree in 1962 and then attended the University of Michigan to receive her masters in Library Science.
-After completing their degrees, the couple moved to St. Louis where McDonnel Aircraft employed them both.
+After completing their degrees, the couple moved to St. Louis and were employed by McDonnel Aircraft.
 Bill worked in the space program and Carol in the engineering library.
 During this time, the couple had two sons.
 Carol stayed home to take care of the boys for about ten years and then went back to work at the St. Louis University Law Library part time and then full time beginning in 1986.
-Carol retired in 1998 and moved out to Maryland to be with her husband.
+Carol retired in 1998 and moved to Maryland to be with her husband.
 Due to Bill’s work, he worked in California; Spain; Dayton, Ohio; and Patuxent River, Maryland.
 He worked on the Gemini program, the F-4, the AV-8 Harrier, the first F-18, the A-12, and finished up on the 2d F-18 E/F. In 2009, Bill retired as Chief Engineer from Pax, working a total of forty-three years for the company.

 Extent